 Return to Darwin for dinner with a view!
 Soak in breathtaking sunset while you enjoy a sumptuous dinner on-board a Darwin Harbour boat cruise or head down to the Waterfront Precinct to relax at one of the many alfresco eateries.
 Try one of Darwin’s many cosmopolitan restaurants for dinner with a diverse range of cuisines including Thai, Vietnamese, Italian, Greek and Indian as well as great steaks and fresh seafood.

 A cultural food festival 65,000 years in the making!

 A Taste of Kakadu is a ten-day program of local-inspired food exploration and events.
 Pop-up degustation dinners, campfire stories, cooking demonstrations with Traditional Owners, guided bush tucker walks, traditional brunch, sunset tasting cruises and hunting and gathering talks – all set against the spectacular natural landscape with the local Indigenous Bininj/Mungguy people.

 Darwin Lion’s Beer Can Regatta

-The annual Darwin Lion’s Beer Can Regatta, taking place on 22nd July, sees boats built of beer cans, plastic soft drink bottles and cartons take to the waters of Mindil Beach.
+The annual Darwin Lion’s Beer Can Regatta, sees boats built of beer cans, plastic soft drink bottles and cartons take to the waters of Mindil Beach.
 One highlight, an ocean race called the ‘Battle of Mindil’, involves some serious water gun and flour-throwing warfare.
 Other exciting and silly regatta activities include a Thong (slipper) Throwing Competition, the Beer Can Boat Challenge where boat building and racing abilities are put to the test, and the Best Novelty Hat competition.

 Venue: Mindil Beach, Darwin